-- the progress of research activities; - the number and scope of research programs; - the progress of preclinical and clinical development activities; - the progress of the development efforts of parties with whom the Company has entered into research and development agreements; - the costs associated with additional clinical trials of product candidates;

-- the ability to maintain current research and development licensing arrangements and to establish new research and development and licensing arrangements; - the ability to achieve milestones under licensing arrangements; - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights; and - the costs and timing of regulatory approvals.
+- the progress of research activities; - the number and scope of research programs; - the progress of preclinical and clinical development activities; - the progress of the development efforts of parties with whom the Company has entered into research and development agreements; - the costs associated with additional clinical trials of product candidates; - the ability to maintain current research and development licensing arrangements and to establish new research and development and licensing arrangements; - the ability to achieve milestones under licensing arrangements; - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights; and - the costs and timing of regulatory approvals.

-On July 13, 2020, the Company announced that it has received a recommendation from the DMC to consider stopping the global Phase III OPTIMA Study of ThermoDox® in combination with RFA for the treatment of HCC, or primary liver cancer.
-The recommendation was made following the second preplanned interim safety and efficacy analysis by the DMC on July 9, 2020.
-The DMC analysis found that the pre-specified boundary for stopping the trial for futility of 0.900 was crossed with an actual value of 0.903.
-The Company intends to follow the advice of the DMC and will consider its options either to stop the study or continue to follow patients after a thorough review of the data, and an evaluation of the probability of success.
-Timing for this decision is made less urgent by the fact that the OPTIMA Study has been fully enrolled since August 2018 and that the vast majority of the trial expenses have already been incurred.
+On July 13, 2020, the Company announced that it has received a recommendation from the independent Data Monitoring Committee (DMC) to consider stopping the global Phase III OPTIMA Study of ThermoDox[®] in combination with radiofrequency ablation (RFA) for the treatment of hepatocellular carcinoma (HCC), or primary liver cancer.
+The recommendation was made following the second pre-planned interim safety and efficacy analysis by the DMC on July 9, 2020.
+The DMC's analysis found that the pre-specified boundary for stopping the trial for futility of 0.900 was crossed with an actual value of 0.903.
+The Company followed the advice of the DMC and considered its options to either stop the study or continue to follow patients after a thorough review of the data, and an evaluation of the probability of success.
+Timing for this decision was made less urgent by the fact that the OPTIMA Study has been fully enrolled since August 2018 and that the vast majority of the trial expenses have already been incurred.
 On August 4, 2020, the Company issued a press release announcing it will continue following patients for overall survival ("OS"), noting that the unexpected and marginally crossed futility boundary, suggested by the Kaplan-Meier analysis at the second interim analysis on July 9, 2020, may be associated with a data maturity issue.
+On October 12, 2020, the Company issued a letter to stockholders providing an update on the ongoing data analysis from its Phase III OPTIMA Study with ThermoDox[®] as well as growing interest among clinical investigators in conducting studies with ThermoDox[®] as a monotherapy or in combination with other therapies.
+In summary, the Company will continue to report findings from these independent statistical analyses before the end of the year, either or both of which will guide our decision to continue to follow patients to the final analysis at 197 or more deaths, a milestone that should be reached sometime in mid-2021.

 During 2019 and 2018, the Company submitted applications to sell a portion of the Company's State of New Jersey net operating losses as part of the Technology Business Tax Certificate Program sponsored by The New Jersey Economic Development Authority.
 Under the program, emerging biotechnology companies with unused NOLs and unused research and development credits are allowed to sell these benefits to other New Jersey-based companies.
-As more fully discussed in Note 9, the Company received approval from the New Jersey Economic Development Authority to sell \$1.9 million of its State of New Jersey net operating losses recognizing a tax benefit for the year ended December 31, 2019 for the net proceeds (approximately \$1.8 million).
-In early 2020, the Company entered into an agreement to sell these net operating losses.
-In April of 2020, the Company completed the sale of its State of New Jersey net operating losses and received \$1.8 million in net proceeds.
-In 2018, the Company completed the sale of a portion of its State of New Jersey net operating losses for calendar years 2011 - 2017 totalling approximately \$11.1 million for net proceeds of approximately \$10.4 million in December 2018.
-The proceeds of \$10.4 million were reflected as a tax benefit for the year ended December 31, 2018.
-In June 2020, the Company filed an application with the New Jersey Economic Development Authority to sell substantially all of its remaining State of New Jersey net operating losses totalling \$2.0 million available under the program.
+In 2018 and 2019, the Company sold NOLs totaling \$13 million receiving net proceeds of \$12.2 million.
+In June 2020 and as updated in September 2020, the Company filed an application with the New Jersey Economic Development Authority to sell substantially all of its remaining State of New Jersey net operating losses totaling \$2.0 million available under the program.